whtdrgn101/api-testing-demo/README.md

 2. Check property names match exactly (case-sensitive)
 3. Use environment variables as alternative

+### Template Not Found or Rendering Fails

+1. Verify template file exists in `src/main/resources/templates/` or `src/test/resources/templates/`
+2. Check template path is correct (case-sensitive)
+3. Ensure template file has `.vm` extension
+4. Verify all required variables are provided in context
+5. Check template syntax (Velocity syntax errors will cause rendering to fail)
+6. Review logs for detailed error messages

 ## Best Practices

 1. **Token Management**: The framework caches tokens automatically.
 Use `authService.invalidateToken()` if you need to force token refresh.